What? Mail-away closings are unethical?

 But how can that be true?

 Look, don’t take our word for it.
 Here’s the Georgia Supreme Court opinion.
 Read it yourself.
 For real, read it.
 Or just read the summary.
-It’s one paragraph.
+It’s only one paragraph.
+It’s not even a long paragraph.
+You can do it.
 We’ll wait.

 OK, done?
 Great!
-So here’s the thing: The Georgia Court was asked if it was ethically proper for a lawyer to hand off getting the closing documents signed to a non-lawyer while only being available by telephone during the “closing.”
+So here’s the thing: The Georgia Court was asked if it was ethically proper for a lawyer to hand off closing document execution to a non-lawyer while only being available to answer questions during the “closing” by telephone.
 Know what the Georgia Supreme court said?
 Well, of course you do, since you read the opinion yourself, right?
 But just in case you didn’t, here’s the gist: The Supreme Court said that it, in fact, was not ethically appropriate for an attorney only to be available by telephone.
 The Supreme Court said that the attorney had to be physically present at closing.
 It’s right there.

 Is this a new thing?
 How long has it been that way?